I've Tested Positive, Now What?

 Like any medication, targeted therapies can have side effects.
 Although some effects are more common with certain medications, each person experiences targeted therapies differently.
 Not everyone experiences all side effects.
 It's important to talk with your doctor about possible treatment side effects and how they can be managed.

 Most side effects of targeted therapies are temporary.
 The effects of targeted therapies may vary depending on your general health, the type of agent and dose you are on, other medications you are taking, the site of your cancer and other factors.
 It's important that you report any symptoms or changes in your health status to your doctor.

-Some of the common side effects of targeted therapy may include:
+Some of the common side effects of may include: